 “Their closeness,” wrote An-sky, surpassed all levels of friendship.
-Such an intimate connection can only be found in an old couple who have lived together for half a century and due to love and devotion have lost the boundaries of the individual.”
+Such an intimate connection can only be found in an old couple who has lived together for half a century and, due to love and devotion, have lost the boundaries of the individual.”

 Roza Lax-Peretz came to this conclusion about the Peretz-Dinezon relationship: “I can see both of them talking.
 Dinezon had a serious expression on his face, while Peretz’s appearance was always lighter and carefree.
 Although they were, I believe, the same height when they spoke, it seemed Dinezon looked up to Peretz.
 When Dinezon spoke to Peretz, his eyes shone with love, respect, and pride, and besides that, a certain solemnity.
 Peretz loved Dinezon very much and always needed him, but Dinezon was not everything to him as Peretz was to Dinezon . . .”

 Avrom Kin, one of the publishers of the daily “Folksshtime” in Berdichev, shared a characteristic episode with me.
 He came to Warsaw in 1912 to invite Peretz to contribute to his newspaper.
 He was at Peretz’s.
 He was at Dinezon’s.
 By that time, Peretz was living on Yeruzalimsky Avenue.
 Dinezon had a key to the elevator as well as to the front door of Peretz’s home.
 After a discussion about the new newspaper, Peretz said to Dinezon: “Yankl, sell me!”

 Dinezon determined a price of 50 rubles a month for two articles or novellas.
 All the while, Peretz moved to the side as he did not want to partake in money matters.
 Kin took out 50 rubles and put them on the table.